Part of SFFILM Festival

 Closing Night Film: “Official Secrets”

-Director Gavin Hood, subject Katharine Gun, and journalist Martin Bright are expected to attend the event and participate in a post-screening Q&A.
+Director Gavin Hood, subject Katharine Gun, and journalist Martin Bright are expected to attend.

 Gavin Hood’s rousing and riveting new film tells the true story of whistleblower Katharine Gun (Keira Knightley at her most impassioned), a British woman working for UK’s intelligence service, monitoring foreign correspondence.
 Morally distressed by a confidential staff email about coercing small countries to vote for a UN Iraq War resolution, she leaks the email to the British press and, after her identity is revealed, she is charged with treason.
 With a powerhouse supporting cast, including Matt Smith (The Crown), Matthew Goode, and Ralph Fiennes, Official Secrets joins films like Vice (2018) and The Looming Tower (2018) to present the now undeniable case that the run-up to the Iraq War involved a disgraceful network of deception, coercion, and lies.